Sounders tie record most goals in history of derby in victory vs. Timbers

 The Sounders striker beamed a ridiculous goal off a free kick for the go-ahead score in the 55th minute, adding a brace later to help Seattle collect a 6-2 win at Providence Park.

+“Playing in college and then Chicago early in MLS career, you always hear Seattle-Portland, biggest rivalry in MLS,” said Cleveland, who finished with seven saves.
+“I love playing the away rivalry games.
+The energy from the crowd energizes me, and I can get that little extra motivation. … This is what this club does.
+We step up in big moments.”

-The Sounders tied their total goals scored against Portland since the derby began in 1975.
+The Sounders tied their total for goals scored against Portland since the derby began in 1975.
 Seattle won 6-1 in 1985 when the clubs were part of the Western Alliance Challenge Series.

 Cleveland was peppered with shots, collecting five saves before the half-hour mark of the match.
-A deflection and a rebound shot popped overhead and into goal, but with a brace from Montero and Ruidiaz and eye-popping scores from reserves Jimmy Medranda and Nicolas Benezet, the Sounders were able to withstand Portland’s pressure.
+A deflection and a rebound shot popped overhead and into goal, but with two each from Montero and Ruidiaz and eye-popping scores from reserves Jimmy Medranda and Nicolas Benezet, the Sounders were able to withstand Portland’s pressure.

+“We took our foot off the pedal a little bit,” Cleveland said.
+“At the end of the day, in the second half we showed up.
+We made sure to keep the ball, had composure.
+Our goals energized them because they didn’t want to get beat 2-nil here, at their home stadium.
+We took that energy in the second half and used it against them.”

 The derby was pushed back two hours to 7 p.m. because of excessive heat in the Portland area last week.
 Temperatures hovered around 80 degrees even after sundown.
 And the match was even hotter.